Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/combining-typescript-utility-types.md

 What if we want to make just the `id` required but leave the age optional?

-Depending on our end use case, we have two options here.
+Depending on our end-use case, we have two options here.

 First, let's say all other fields can be optional, but the `id` must be set.